slampalo/misc/cheatsheet.md

 ### **_Volumes_**

 > Volume is an external filesystem connecting to container(s) that allows us storing data inside container persistently.
-Since it is an external system, it is not affected by the life cycle of the container.
+Since it is an external system, it is not affected by the lifecycle of the container.
 In other words, the data is accessible after the container was stopped, killed or removed.
 A volume can be mounted to a container by adding `--mount` or `-v` to `docker run` or `docker create` commands.

 `docker volume create VOLUME_NAME` = Create a volume